Colorado State vs. New Mexico: Sportsbook promo codes, odds, spread, over/under - January 2

 - Colorado State has won eight games against the spread this season, while failing to cover four times.

-- So far this season, six out of the Rams' 12 games have gone over the point total.

-- New Mexico has put together a 9-3-0 record against the spread this season.

-- The Lobos and their opponents have combined to hit the over five out of 12 times this season.
+- The Rams and their opponents have combined to go over the point total six out of 12 times this season.

+- Lobos games have gone over the point total five out of 12 times this season.

 Check out all the futures bets available at BetMGM!